fastn-community/email-subscription/README.md

 ## Configuration

-Follow these steps to set up your Supabase PostgreSQL database and obtain the database URL for your Fastn Todo-App:
+Follow these steps to set up your Supabase PostgreSQL database and obtain the database URL:

 1. **Sign Up/Login on Supabase**: